PlayEveryWare/eos_plugin_for_unity/docs/readme_login.md

         });
     }
 ```
-❗*What happens after login should be tailored to fit the game's flows, such as configure UI, open main scene, etc*
+❗*What happens after login should be tailored to fit the game's flow, such as configure UI, open main scene, log information, etc*
-*For some fail cases we pass an empty callbackinfo `LoginCallbackInfo blankCallbackInfo = new LoginCallbackInfo()` into callbacks to get better debug visibilty*
-*They are omitted here to keep the file concise, more details could be found in plugin scripts*
+*They are omitted to keep this file concise.
+The full version of the functions could be found in plugin scripts `EOSManager.cs` and `UILoginMenu.cs`*

 ### Intermediate functions that `StartLoginWithLoginTypeAndToken` contains